About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB DEL MAR, Calif.
-(Aug.
-12, 2022) — The meeting of the California Horse Racing Board that was scheduled for Thursday, August 18, at the Del Mar Hilton has been changed to Wednesday, August 17, also at the Hilton, beginning at 12:30 p.m.
+From CHRB SACRAMENTO, Calif.
+(Jan.
+12, 2023) — The California Horse Racing Board will conduct an in-person meeting on Thursday, January 19, 2023, beginning at 9:30 a.m. at Cal Expo.
 This meeting will be open to the public.
-For those who do not attend, the webcast audio link on the CHRB website will provide a way for the public to listen.
-The agenda and package of materials for this meeting will be posted on the CHRB website. # ...
+Those providing unsolicited public comments on individual agenda items will be limited to two minutes.
+Comments must relate specifically to the agenda items.
+Note that for agenda item #7, Public Comment, no further comments will be permitted after 30 minutes.
+For those who do not attend, the webcast audio link on the CHRB website will provide a way to listen to the meeting.
+The agenda and package of materials for the meeting are available on the CHRB website. ...

 Read More →